Common FAQ By First Time Home Buyers On Home Purchases

 The Pre-Approval Stage Of The Mortgage Process

 - The number one reason why borrowers go through stress during the mortgage process and the reason for last minute loan denials is due to not being pre-approved correctly

-- There are many borrowers who want a pre-approval within minutes of them getting pre-qualified.
+- There are many borrowers who want a pre-approval within minutes of them getting pre-qualified

-- With the 1003 and the credit report, the loan officer is able to run it through Fannie Mae’s Automated Underwriting System called Desktop Underwriter, commonly referred as DU, and/or Freddie Mac’s Loan Prospector, often referred to as LP.
+- With the 1003 and the credit report, the loan officer is able to run it through Fannie Mae’s Automated Underwriting System called Desktop Underwriter, commonly referred as DU, and/or Freddie Mac’s Loan Prospector, often referred to as LP

-- All pre-approvals are not pre-approved the right way.
+- All pre-approvals are not pre-approved the right way

 - Some loan officers will just issue a pre-approval without looking at all of the documents provided by the borrower or sometimes many loan officers will not even ask for documents

 - A loan officer should carefully review the borrower’s two years tax returns and pay special attention to the borrower’s unreimbursed expenses.